By Katie Franklin

 Relieved to discover an antidote, Ellen and Hannah immediately called the helpline (877-558-0333) and were connected to Abortion Pill Rescue, a network of more than 500 medical professionals providing the reversal protocol.
 After gathering all of the information they needed, they hung up and Ellen called the local pharmacy with a prescription to save her unborn grandchild’s life.

 Within 10 minutes, Hannah was able to pick up her prescription from the pharmacy and begin the treatment.
 Now, Hannah and her husband are expecting their baby boy to be born later this year.

 “She’s excited now, she’s doing everything perfect,” said Ellen, referring to Hannah’s follow-up reversal treatments.
 “But just think of all the girls out there who don’t know that [Abortion Pill Reversal] is available to them.”

 To the Rescue

 Otherwise known as the “abortion pill” or RU-486, chemical abortions involve two pills: mifepristone and misoprostol.
-Mifepristone, the first pill which Danielle took, destabilizes a pregnancy by blocking progesterone receptors and reducing progesterone levels in the mother’s blood.
+Mifepristone, the first pill which Hannah took, destabilizes a pregnancy by blocking progesterone receptors and reducing progesterone levels in the mother’s blood.
 To finish the abortion, misoprostol induces labor, forcing her body to expel the baby.

 Operated by Heartbeat International—a global network of 2,600 pregnancy help organizations—Abortion Pill Reversal works by giving women extra progesterone up to 72 hours after a woman takes the first chemical abortion pill.
 Women undergoing Abortion Pill Reversal receive progesterone treatments for the rest of their pregnancies.
 Last year, physician George Delgado, founder of Abortion Pill Reversal, released a study showing that up to 68 percent of women who used the treatment were able to give birth to a perfectly healthy baby.